ChemeketaCS/csweb/content/assignments/cs161/photochop/index.md

 ## Function ideas

 Make two or more functions that create or modify an existing image using the PhotoChop code.
-You must make your functions from different categories listed below (for example, you can’t do two “Create New Image” functions).
+You must make your functions from different categories listed below (for example, you can't do two "Create New Image" functions).
 Here are some ideas, but feel free to invent your ideas or modify these suggestions.

 ### Drawing a pattern (e.g. `makeAqua` and `makeGradient`)